priyankasaggu/priyankasaggu.github.io/_posts/2025-12-19-k8s-serviceaccount-jwt.md

 The "jwks" in the `jwks_url` stands for "JSON Web Key Set".
 This is what holds a collection of cryptographic public keys, used primarily for verifying digital signatures on JWT tokens.

-So, we have almost gotten what we need.
+So, I have almost gotten what I need.
 Let's hit this JWKS URL now.

 ```bash